codets1989/mahto-B00115087-Spring-2025/README.md

-Changed the project structure added gpt2 model but stil yet to get the results I want from it
+tweaked output function to get the result I want from gpt2 model